google/node-h2-auto-push/README.md

 application, it probably wants to push related resources such as stylesheets, images, JavaScript files, etc. that are needed for the browser to render the page.

+When there is an error while pushing resources, a `'pushError'` will be emitted on the parent `stream`, whose argument is an error object that caused it.

 #### `recordRequestPath()`